Information for clinicians and patients.

 MHRA continues to collect and analyse reports of ALCL in patients with breast implants from manufacturers, UK healthcare professionals and patients.

 In cases of ALCL in women with breast implants reported to MHRA there have been 3 deaths.
 Only 1 of these is confirmed to meet the diagnostic criteria for BIA-ALCL.
-The other two deaths do not meet the diagnostic criteria.
+The other two deaths did not meet the diagnostic criteria.

 Patient safety is our highest priority.
 MHRA continues to collect and analyse information from UK healthcare professionals and other sources about this issue in order to build a fuller picture of the occurrence of this rare disease in association with breast implants.